Kimserey/BlogArchive/20180817_msbuild_project_assets_json.md

 The issue did not appear when using VisualStudio `right click + build` but only appeared when using `msbuild.exe` CLI directly with a clean project.

 ```
-Assets file 'C:\Projects\ConsoleApplication1\obj\project.assets.json' not found.
+Assets file 'C:\[...]\obj\project.assets.json' not found.
 Run a NuGet package restore to generate this file.
 ```

-When I first saw the error, few questions came to my mind which I will share today:
+When I first saw the error, few questions came to my mind which I will share today in 3 points:

 1. Overview of project.assets.json
 2. Slim SDK-Style project